 Students will be granted a leave of absence upon request after determining that good cause is shown.
 A student may have no more than two leaves of absence in a 12-month calendar period, and maybe on leave of absence no more than 30 calendar days during that period.
 Requests for leave must be submitted to the School Director in writing and must include the date the student will begin the leave, the expected date of return and must be signed by the student.
 Leave of absence will be honored within the student's Enrollment Agreement contract and will not extend beyond the contract.
-Should a leave request take the student beyond the contracted completion date, the student maybe subject to re-entry under a new contract or amended contract.
+Should a leave request take the student beyond the contract.
 If the student does not return as scheduled and does not arrange for a contracted amendment, then the student's contract will be terminated and will result in immediate dismissal.
 Any refund due will be made within thirty calendar days from the end of an approved leave of absence.
 Note: Each individual situation will be handled privately.
 The school will make every effort to help students achieve their goals.
 Students before returning to class must meet with the School Director.
 Students must be prepared to make up lessons lost prior to reentry into the program.
 No waivers will be provided for graduation requirements.
 Time for an approved leave of absence will not be included in the calculation of a student's maximum program length.